-Our dedicated independent contractor misclassification lawyers in Orange County have helped numerous employees receive compensation for overtime and benefits that they were wrongfully denied.
+Our dedicated employment lawyers in Orange County have helped numerous employees receive compensation for overtime and benefits that they were wrongfully denied.

 Call (949) 379-6250 to schedule a free consultation today.
 We take many cases on a contingency fee basis, meaning you don’t pay fees unless we win.